All Episodes

 Where?

-How did you even know I was here?
+How'd you even know I was here?

-Anyway, so they would, you'd roll off the flight at LAX, someone come up to you and ask you a question.
+Someone come up to you and ask you a question.

 What did you say?

-I had no issues then, nor do I have any issue now telling anybody exactly how I feel.
+Oh, I was, I have, I have, I had no issues then, nor do I have any issue now telling anybody exactly how I feel.

-And, you know, I was already talking about the unconstitutionalness of Obama's actions and what he was doing, and I mean, mentioning that what he was doing was borderline treasonist, and that was how I started the ball rolling.
+And, you know, I, I was already talking about the unconstitutionalness of Obama's actions and what he was doing.

-And what kind of responses did you get?
+And what kind of responses you get?

-Because you weren't allowed to criticize Obama there for a while, or else you were, I can't remember the word, racist.
+Because you weren't allowed to criticize Obama there for a while or else you were, I can't remember the word racist.

-Yeah, I know, I've been labeled that.
+I've been, I've been labeled that.

-And I've played a lot of shows back before I had a record deal.
+And I mean, I've played a lot of shows and I've played a lot of shows back before I had a record deal.

 And this was the rudest crowd I had played to in, I don't know, 15 years.